allankoechke/allankoechke/README.md

 ![shopping-app](https://github.com/allankkoech/ShoppingAppQML/blob/a4678a423c0efd20ea624ac67c1bce1ca9e19cb1/screenshots/snip.jpg)

 ## Like what you see?
 Let's connect and work together!
+Find [here](https://linktr.ee/allankoech) all my handles.